panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Additional contributions that provide Lessons Learned beyond those already captured in {{LessonsLearned}} are welcomed.

+## Stream Transport (ST, ST2, ST2+) {#ST2}

+The suggested references for IntServ are:

+- ST - A Proposed Internet Stream Protocol {{IEN-119}}
+- Experimental Internet Stream Protocol, Version 2 (ST-II) {{RFC1190}}
+- Internet Stream Protocol Version 2 (ST2) Protocol Specification - Version ST2+ {{RFC1819}}

+The first version of Stream Transport, ST {{IEN-119}}, was published in the late 1970's and was implemented and deployed on the ARPANET at small scale.
+It was used throughout the 1980's for experimental transmission of voice, video, and distributed simulation.

+The second version of the ST specification (ST2) {{RFC1190}} {{RFC1819}} was an experimental connection-oriented internetworking protocol that operated at the same layer as connectionless IP.
+ST2 packets could be distinguished by their IP header protocol numbers (IP, at that time, used protocol number 4, while ST2 used protocol number 5).

+ST2 used a control plane layered over IP to select routes and reserve capacity for real-time streams across a network path, based on a flow specification communicated by a separate protocol.
+The flow specification could be associated with QoS state in routers, producing an experimental resource reservation protocol.
+This allowed ST2 routers along a path to offer end-to-end guarantees, primarily to satisfy the QoS requirements for realtime services over the Internet.

+### Reasons for Non-deployment

+Although implemented in a range of equipment, ST2 was not widely used after completion of the experiments.
+It did not offer the scalability and fate-sharing properties that have come to be desired by the Internet community.

+The ST2 protocol is no longer in use.

+### Lessons Learned.

+As time passed, the trade-off between router processing and link capacity changed.
+Links became faster and the cost of router processing became comparatively more expensive.

+The ST2 control protocol used "hard state" - once a route was established, and resources were reserved, routes and resources existing until they were explicitly released via signaling.
+A soft-state approach was thought superior to this hard-state approach, and led to development of the IntServ model described in {{IntServ}}.

 ## Integrated Services (IntServ) {#IntServ}

 The suggested references for IntServ are: